"The whole object of travel is not to set foot on foreign land; it is at last to set foot on one’s own country as a foreign land." — G. K. Chesterton

 If you haven't yet done so, immediately upon your return you should request an official transcript be sent to the UVM Office of Transfer Affairs.
 Learn more about securing your credit.

 Share your adventure with the campus!
 We hope that you'll attend our re-entry gatherings upon your return.
 These gatherings allow you to connect with UVM study abroad students and faculty to talk about your unique experience, cultural readjustment, and opportunities in international careers.
 At some events, you may have the opportunity to meet an international student here at UVM from where you studied abroad.
+Review our Calendar of Events or Facebook upcoming events.

 This occurs when a student returns to their country of origin.
 Students may find that things are no longer the same at home.
 Some students find it more difficulty than adjusting to the host culture.
 For example, some of the newly acquired customs from your host country are not used in Burlington, Vermont.
 We encourage you to share your experiences at an OIE re-entry gathering.